-AMD, Cisco And HUMAIN To Form Joint Venture To Deliver World-Leading AI Infrastructure
+AMD, Cisco and HUMAIN to Form Joint Venture to Deliver World-Leading AI Infrastructure

 Error!
 We're sorry, but the page you were looking for doesn't exist.

-AMD, Cisco and HUMAIN to invest in a joint venture and serve as its exclusive technology partners, deepening their multi-year strategic collaboration announced in May during U.S. President Donald J. Trump's visit to the Kingdom of Saudi Arabia.
+(MENAFN- bursonglobal) WASHINGTON,–D.C. – November 20, 2–25 – AMD, Cisco and HUMAIN, a PIF company delivering global full-stack AI solutions, announced plans to establish a joint venture aimed to support the development of Sa’di Arabia’s position as a leading provider of world-class AI solutions for regional and global customers.

-The joint venture plans to deploy up to 1 GW of AI infrastructure by 2030, with the shared ambition to expand capacity to multiple gigawatts, as a key pillar of HUMAIN's overall ambitions.
+AMD, Cisco and HUMAIN will serve as founding investors in the joint venture, which is expected to begin operations in 2026 with plans to co’bine HUMAIN’s state-of-the-art data centers with AMD and Cisco technology, delivering modern data center capacity with efficient power and lower capital expenditures.
+AMD and Cisco will act as exclusive technology partners to the joint venture, contributing their portfolio of products and services to its development of up to 1 GW of AI infrastructure by 2030.

-This joint venture is expected to begin operations in 2026, with a phase 1 deployment of 100 MW planned, powered by HUMAIN modern data center capacity, AMD InstinctTM MI450 Series GPUs and Cisco critical infrastructure solutions.
+The companies also announced the first phase of the project as a buildout of 100 MW AI infrastructure, with the intent to include HUMAIN modern data center capacity, AMD Instinct™ MI450 Series GPUs and Cis’o’s industry-leading critical infrastructure.

 Legal Disclaimer: